DocVAL: Validated Chain-of-Thought Distillation for Grounded Document VQA: Results

+\paragraph{Validated Reasoning as the Core Driver.} Across all ablations, the largest gains arise from explicit, validated reasoning transfer.
+The combination of CoT supervision and multi-aspect validation prevents error propagation and enables precise spatial learning.

-DocVAL demonstrates that VLMs can learn precise spatial grounding through quality-controlled reasoning distillation.
-This challenges assumptions that document understanding requires specialized architectures with explicit layout encoders or OCR pipelines.
-Pure VLMs with appropriate training can develop internal spatial representations sufficient for pixel-accurate localization.
+\paragraph{Why Pure VLMs Can Work.} Our results challenge the assumption that document understanding requires permanent OCR or layout modules.
+With appropriate supervision, VLMs can internalize spatial representations sufficient for pixel-level localization.